benshope/PyOpenCL-Tutorial/README.md

 ## Why inline comments?

-I am not a fan of comments in production code, but comments are great for a tutorial.
+IMHO comments should be avoided in real code, but comments are great for a tutorial.
 Commenting every line forces the author to slow down and explain each bit of code in a way that a diligent reader can understand.
-It is very important to minimize the number of times a reader not has to turn away and look something up.
+It is important to minimize the number of times a reader has to turn away and look something up.

 ## Index